peterklijn/adyen-step-by-step-integration-workshop/README.md

    * [Redirect](https://docs.adyen.com/online-payments/3d-secure/redirect-3ds2/web/): Shoppers are redirected to the card issuer's site to provide additional authentication data, for example a password or an SMS verification code.
 The redirection might lead to lower conversion rates due to technical errors during the redirection, or shoppers dropping out of the authentication process.

-12. Let's add 3DS2 to our `/payments`-request.
+Let's add 3DS2 to our `/payments`-request.
 Note: New to 3DS2?
 You can read our [docs](https://docs.adyen.com/online-payments/3d-secure/) or go to this [technical blogpost](https://www.adyen.com/knowledge-hub/a-guide-to-integrating-with-adyen-web-for-3d-secure-2-payments) that will guide you through why/what.
 Go back to the `ApiController`, we'll need to [add additional properties](https://docs.adyen.com/online-payments/3d-secure/redirect-3ds2/web-drop-in/#payments-request-3ds-redirect-web) to the `PaymentRequest` in `ApiController.java` (in the function `/api/payments/`).

 **Note:** In this example, we use the redirect flow.
 You can also opt-in for the [Native flow](https://docs.adyen.com/online-payments/3d-secure/native-3ds2/web-drop-in/#make-a-payment).

-13. Let's handle the 3DS2 in our `/payments/details`-request by simply passing the `redirectResult` or `payload` in the `/payments/details`-call.
+**Step 13.** Let's handle the 3DS2 in our `/payments/details`-request by simply passing the `redirectResult` or `payload` in the `/payments/details`-call.

 <details>
 <summary>Show me the answer</summary>